 The Social Selling Index (SSI) was introduced by LinkedIn to quantify how well a user applies social selling practices.
 You can check your own score for free at linkedin.com/sales/ssi.

-The score is broken down into four equally-weighted components, each worth up to 25 points:
+The score breaks into four equally-weighted components, each worth up to 25 points:

-- Find the right people — How effectively you use LinkedIn’s search and filtering tools to identify decision-makers and ideal prospects.
+- Find the right people: how actively you use LinkedIn’s search and filtering tools to identify decision-makers and ideal prospects.

-- Build relationships — How well you connect and build trusted relationships within your industry and among prospects.
+- Build relationships: how well you connect with and maintain trusted relationships within your industry and among prospects.

 According to LinkedIn’s own research, social selling leaders with a high SSI score create 45% more opportunities per quarter and are 51% more likely to reach their sales quota compared to peers with a low SSI.